Generic Name: Sodium Oxybate (SOW dee um ox i BATE)

 - This medicine may slow down your breathing too much.
 Talk with your doctor.

 - Abuse and misuse of sodium oxybate by itself or with certain other drugs may cause seizures, slow or shallow breathing, changes in alertness, coma, or death.
-Talk with your doctor.
+Talk with the doctor.

 - You may only get sodium oxybate through a special program.
 Talk with your doctor.